denniskigen/ampath-forms/pages/docs/features/form-builder.md

 ![Login page](/screens/login.webp)

-Choose `https://dev3.openmrs.org/openmrs` in the **OpenMRS Server URL** field and then enter your login credentials to sign in.
+Enter the URL of your OpenMRS server in the **OpenMRS Server URL** field and then enter your login credentials to sign in.

 Once signed in, you should see this landing page.